 Angioedema, including laryngeal edema, can occur with treatment with ACE inhibitors, especially following the first dose.
-Patients receiving ACCURETIC should be told to report immediately any signs or symptoms suggesting angioedema (swelling of face, eyes, lips, or tongue, or difficulty in breathing) and to take no more drug until after consulting with the prescribing physician.
+Tell patients receiving ACCURETIC to immediately report any signs or symptoms suggesting angioedema (swelling of face, eyes, lips, or tongue, or difficulty in breathing) and to temporarily discontinue Accuretic until after consulting with the prescribing physician.

-Female patients of childbearing age should be told about the consequences of exposure to ACCURETIC during pregnancy.
+Tell female patients of childbearing age about the consequences of exposure to ACCURETIC during pregnancy.
 Discuss treatment options with women planning to become pregnant.
-Patients should be asked to report pregnancies to their physicians as soon as possible.
+Ask patients to report pregnancies to their physicians as soon as possible.

-A patient receiving ACCURETIC should be cautioned that lightheadedness can occur, especially during the first days of therapy, and that it should be reported to the prescribing physician.
-The patient should be told that if syncope occurs, ACCURETIC should be discontinued until the physician has been consulted.
+Tell patients receiving ACCURETIC that lightheadedness can occur, especially during the first days of therapy, and to report it to the prescribing physician.
+Tell the patient if syncope occurs, discontinue ACCURETIC until the physician has been consulted.

-A patient receiving ACCURETIC should be told not to use potassium supplements or salt substitutes containing potassium without consulting the prescribing physician.
+Tell patients receiving ACCURETIC not to use potassium supplements or salt substitutes containing potassium without consulting the prescribing physician.